euroscipy/euroscipy_proceedings/papers/pierre_haessig/optimal_control_Python.rst

 Finding an Optimal Smoothing Policy
 -----------------------------------

-Control law is an example of heuristic choice of policy and we now try to go further by finding an *optimal* policy.
+Control law (:ref:`eq-feedback-lin`) is an example of heuristic choice of policy and we now try to go further by finding an *optimal* policy.

 Optimality will be measured against a *cost function* :math:`J` that